 Even though you may own only a few shares, your proxy is important in making up the total number of shares necessary to hold the meeting.
 Whether or not you plan to attend the meeting, please vote your shares as soon as possible.
 A return envelope for your proxy card is enclosed for your convenience.
-This year, for the first time, shareowners also have the option of voting by telephone.
-A toll-free number and instructions are included on the proxy card.
-Your cooperation will be appreciated.
+This year, in addition to telephone voting, for the first time, you also have the option of voting by the Internet.
+Instructions are included on the proxy card.
+Your vote will be appreciated.